-Local housing authorities may take certain actions if an applicant deliberately and unreasonably refuses to cooperate with the key steps in their Personalised Housing Plan, but must take any difficulties the individual may have in cooperating into account.3
+Local housing authorities may take certain actions if an applicant deliberately and unreasonably refuses to cooperate with the key steps in their Personalised Housing Plan, but must allow for any difficulties the person may have in cooperating.

 5. Tools to assist with referrals